-An exactly equivalent rating has been created for use with EASA licences called “Instrument Rating (Restricted)”, which grants the same privileges in UK airspace as previously enjoyed by IMC rated pilots.
+An exactly equivalent rating was created for use with EASA licences called “Instrument Rating (Restricted)”, which grants the same privileges in UK airspace as previously enjoyed by IMC rated pilots.
 All the existing procedures, arrangements and privileges continue as before such as 25 months validity, same revalidation requirements, same course content.

 Around 10% of UK PPLs are thought to have this rating today.

 The key points of this change are that:

 - The Instrument Rating (Restricted) can be added to an UK FCL licence, and can be used on both Part 21 and non-Part 21 aircraft indefinitely.

 - The IMC Rating will continue indefinitely on UK only PPL licences, but became restricted to non-Part 21 aircraft from April 2014.

 - New IR(R) ratings will continue to be issued until at least 8 April 2021, and is expected to be extended indefinitely.

 UK PPLs may also train for a full Instrument Rating, which gives worldwide privileges to fly in Airways, IFR routes and make instrument approaches to minima.
 This training option is still available but mostly used in commercial flight training schools.
 It involves an extensive period of ground school training based on a subset of the commercial ATPL training.
 There are 7 exams to pass, normally done in two or three tranches.
 I believe there is only one UK commercial provider of the full IR theory course – CATS at Luton.